n-lundie/MiMDB/server/SERVER-README.md

 This is the directory for the server-side functionality of the MiMDB app.

-Contain all components/files/modules **relevant to the server** within this directory.
+Contain all components/files/modules **relevant to the CLIENT** within this directory.